HomeDing/homeding.github.io/boards/sinilink-fet.md

 ## Setup and Upload

-The ESP8285 modules are supported as Generic ESP8285 Modules by the Arduino environment and you can choose 2MByte Flash Size.
+The ESP8285 modules are supported as Generic ESP8285 Modules by the Arduino environment and can use the 2MByte flash size with 1MByte filesystem.

+The full standard example can be flashed.

+## Flashing the first time

 As there is no USB bridge available a external USB adapter has to be used for flashing the firmware for the first time.

+I manages this by attaching the 5 signals GND, 3V3, TX and RX to a USB-Serial adapter.
+The GPIO0 must be pulled to GND while powering up the board.

+After flashing a first firmware the OTA Update can be used.